-Why and how would creditors apply for winding up order against my company?
+Why and how would creditors apply for a Winding-Up Order against my company?

-The winding up of a company is not usually something that will occur out of the blue.
-It will usually follow months of debt chasing from your creditors in the form of letters, demands as well as the possible issuing of a CCJ and/or bailiffs visiting your business premises.
-If all of these attempts to collect the debt fail, your creditors may apply for a winding up order against your business.
+The winding-up of a company is not usually something that will occur out of the blue.
+It will normally follow months of debt-chasing from creditors in the form of letters, demands, as well as the possible issuing of a CCJ and/or bailiffs visiting your business premises.
+If all of these attempts to collect the debt fail, one or more of your creditors may apply for a winding-up order against your business.

-An application for a winding up petition is likely to be accepted if a creditor can successfully prove that:
+An application for a Winding-Up Petition is likely to be accepted if a creditor: